 Urban climate grove

 Greening the campus is an important aspect of TU Delft’s goal to operate entirely sustainably by 2030.
 The university is greening buildings and outdoor spaces and improving the quality of its existing green spaces.
 One of these spaces is the courtyard at the faculty of Architecture and the Built Environment.
-It will be redesigned as an urban climate grove in the form of a tree-rich ‘wadi’ (Arabic for riverbed).
-After its metamorphosis, the courtyard will not only be a a nicer place to stay; it will also provide opportunities for new research.
+It was redesigned as an urban climate grove in the form of a tree-rich ‘wadi’ (Arabic for riverbed).
+After its metamorphosis, the courtyard is not only a nicer place to stay; it also provides opportunities for new research.
 The greening locations on the campus have been specifically chosen because of their function as key ecological linking zones, or as areas where cooling and shade are needed to make the campus more resilient to future challenges.

 Scientific research